usdot-jpo-ode/jpo-ode/qa/test-harness/README.md

 ## Overview

 This folder contains the automated regression test harness application built for the ODE.
-The test harness sends a file to the ODE, listens for messages to be published to Kafka, then validates the output.
+The test harness uploads files to the ODE, listens for messages to be published to Kafka, then validates the output.

 ## Requirements

-- Python 3.6+
+- Python 3.7

 ## Installation

-This test harness is a python script designed for Python 3.6+.
-Using virtualenv with Python 3.7 will give the most consistent experience.

 #### Option 1: (Recommended) Using python3 with virtualenv